VishVandhan004/Shopify-Project/README.md

-# 🛒 Vishnu’s Online Web Store — Shopify Theme
+# 🛒 Trendora - Vishnu's Web Mart

 A custom Shopify theme built for an online store using **Shopify Liquid + Tailwind CSS**.
 Fully responsive, fast, and ready for real products.